navidman/Escape-Room/README.md

 php artisan serve
 ```

+There are 3 users seeded in database(test, navid and omid).
+You can login with each one using 12345678 password.
+I like to mention that today is test user birthday.
+Happy birthday to him!
-I wrote a single test for books index api just as sample. you can test it by running <code>php artisan test</code> command
+I wrote a some tests for apis just as sample.
+You are welcome to run them by running <code>php artisan test</code> command

 -----